Skieriya/Why-Generalization-in-Inherent-Statistical-Models-is-Bad/README.md

 This position paper explores this idea of why generalization is a bad thing for statistical models and what alternatives we can use.

-It is my personal paper and i wrote it after i found a gap that needs to be addressed.
+It is my personal paper and i wrote it after i found a gap that needs to be addressed.im still learning to research by myself